DalyaG/PublicSpeaking/README.md

 We live in an online world.
 As consumers we expect our demands to be answered on the spot, and as creators we design our products to answer consumers' immediate requests.
-In Via (https://ridewithvia.com/), for example, the minute you ask for a ride, you will be assigned a van - a live imitation of a greedy algorithm.
+In [Via](https://ridewithvia.com/), for example, the minute you ask for a ride, you will be assigned a van - a live imitation of a greedy algorithm.

 But what if the algorithm had the input that in a minute from now